-R&R Express feature a wide variety of songs including such artists as The Beatles, Elvis Presley, The Rolling Stones, The Who The Beach Boys, The Monkees, and Creedence Clearwater Revial.
+R&R Express feature a wide variety of songs including such artists as The Beatles, Elvis Presley, The Rolling Stones, The Who, The Beach Boys, The Monkees, and Creedence Clearwater Revival.
 R&R Express reminds listeners of the fun and emotion we all experienced and the memories that only the music from the 60's and 70's can bring.

 I was also one of the band leaders in our Christian church for nine years and did some solo shows until my most successful duo to date, Chime Travelers, became a reality.